oguimbal/jcool-docs/demander/push.md

 A bit of code can be worth a thousand lines:

-?> Dont be affraid to run the code below, it will create a dispute on the **staging** environment, which is free, and which does not contact your opponent in real life.
+?> Dont be afraid to run the code below, it will create a dispute on the **staging** environment, which is free, and which does not contact your opponent in real life.

 ```playground
 ==> height very-tall